gdalmau/url_shortener/README.md

 }
 ```

-When no shortcode provided it should create a random shortcode for the
+When no shortcode provided it creates a random shortcode for the
 provided URL.
-The shortcode has a length of 6 characters and will contain only
+The shortcode has a length of 6 characters and contains only
 alphanumeric characters or underscores.

 Returns HTTP status 201 with the following body: